 2. Clearly stated purpose, objectives, and scope

-Defining these elements helps employees understand the reasons behind your IT policies and procedures, the goals they’ll help to achieve, and who needs to follow them.
+Defining the purpose, objectives, and scope helps employees understand the reasons behind your IT policies and procedures, the goals they help achieve, and who must follow them.

 3. Defined responsibilities